 - MIL-PRF-32432 A (Revision) – Military Combat Eye Protection (MCEP) System – (11-SEP-2018)

 These standards cover high velocity impact requirements of military shooting glasses and eyewear.

 Safety and shooting glasses are covered under Part Number 1910 of the OSHA safety regulations, which deals with eye and face protection.
 Therefore, manufacturers take great care of delivering products that comply with these government-enforced safety standards.
 Since safety glasses and shooting glasses look the same, they’re made to comply with these regulations.

 So, most of the shooting glasses you’ll find are OSHA-compliant.
 They’re also rated for safety standards enforced by other organizations, such as the ANSI/ISEA Z87.1-2020 standard, which provides you with maximum safety when you’re discharging a firearm.

 EN Standards refer to the European Standards, documents that have been ratified by any one of the European Committee for Standardization, European Committee for Electrotechnical Standardization, or European Telecommunications Standards Institute.
 EN Standards are followed and enforced throughout the European market across various industries.

-The EN166 refers to the Personal Eye Protection Standard, which is designed to protect workers exposed to various hazards in industrial environments.
-Eyewear manufacturers use this standard to produce protective and safety glasses that employees must wear when working.
+EN166 refers to the Personal Eye Protection Standard, which is designed to protect workers exposed to various hazards in industrial environments.
+Eyewear manufacturers use this standard to produce safety glasses for employees to wear when working.